Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

    - [x] sing songs with xiongni.
 3. Wednesday (June 14th, 2023):
    - [x] wirte a new resume for cpp devolopment, give it to shangtang tech.
-   - [x] I have learned Yu Shiqi's cpp course to the 10th episode.
+   - [x] I have learned Yu Shiqi's cpp course to the 19th episode.
+   - [x] meeting with 306
 4. Thursday (June 15th, 2023):
+   - [x] prepare the ppt for beijing.
+   - [x] chat with xiongni.
+   - [ ] I have learned Yu Shiqi's cpp course to the 21st episode.
-   - [] learn to use gdb.
+   - [ ] learn to use gdb.
-   - [] meeting with beijing
 5. Friday (June 16th, 2023):
-   - [] Either write something worth reading or do something worth writing;
+   - [ ] Either write something worth reading or do something worth writing;
+   - [ ] meeting with beijing
 6. Saturday (June 17th, 2023):
-   - [] Either write something worth reading or do something worth writing;
+   - [ ] Either write something worth reading or do something worth writing;
 7. Sunday (June 18th, 2023):
-   - [] Go to Sijing for a party
+   - [ ] Go to Sijing for a party

 只剩下一年时间了。现在要拼命码代码，做工程，找实习。